an-anime-team/an-anime-game-launcher/README.md

 | DEB | [an-anime-game-launcher](https://launchpad.net/~thundergemios10/+archive/ubuntu/an-anime-game-launcher) | Ubuntu, Linux Mint, Pop!_OS |
 | Pacstall | [an-anime-game-launcher-bin](https://pacstall.dev/packages/an-anime-game-launcher-bin) | Ubuntu |

-> [!NOTE]
-> Although it's hosted in our official repo we didn't contact with its maintainer for some time already, and recent updates were made via merge requests by the community.

 ## Chinese version support

 This should be automatically enabled if you're using `zh_cn` (Chinese) as your system language.
 If you're not using it - you can change the game edition in the launcher settings.